-Meet my go-to black bean soup!
-This quick black bean soup recipe is healthy, delicious, and easy to make.
+Meet our go-to black bean soup recipe!
+This quick and easy black bean soup is delicious.
 It’s also vegetarian and vegan when you use vegetable broth!
-Jump to the Black Bean Soup Recipe or watch our quick recipe video showing you how we make it.

 Making Our Favorite Black Bean Soup

-- There’s no fancy ingredients and everything needed is affordable.
+- There’s no fancy ingredients and inexpensive to make.

 - It keeps well and tastes better the next day, making it perfect to pack for lunches or make ahead for dinner tomorrow night.
 Leftover soup will last about three days in the refrigerator.

 - It’s vegetarian/vegan (when you use veggie broth).